tethysplatform/tethys/docs/tethys_sdk/tethys_services/secure_map_services.rst

 Two authentication methods are supported:

 * **API Key**: a key is stored (encrypted) with the service and added to each request as a query parameter.
-* **OAuth**: an OAuth2 access token is retrieved from the requesting user's linked social auth account and added to each request as a ``Bearer`` token.
+* **OAuth2**: an OAuth2 access token is retrieved from the requesting user's linked social auth account and added to each request as a ``Bearer`` token.

 .. important::